Some days you just need a place to let the kids roam, get dirty but still be in the cool shade. That’s when we take our boys to Bridgehead Woods.

 Working with local artist Liz Dorton, the children also created a giant bird’s nest measuring 10ft across using a dead hedge technique; weaving twigs and branches around branch ‘pillars’ in two concentric circles and filling with wood.
 They finished the installation with large mosaic eggs.

 Where is it?

 Bridgehead Woodland Walk is located on the Bridgehead Business Park, postcode: HU13 0LN.
-The business park is next to the tip next to the roundabout to the North Bank entrance to the Humber Bridge.
-Turn on to the business park and take the first left and it is straight ahead of you.
+The business park is next to the tip, next to the roundabout to the North Bank entrance to the Humber Bridge.
+Turn on to the business park from Boothferry Road and take the first left and it is straight ahead of you in the corner near the nursery.
 Parking is free.
-The walk is not well sign posted so here’s what you’re looking for.

 What is there to do?

-Along with the “dinosaur egg nest”, there are lots of things to see which the students and artist have created.
-There are little huts made from branches to wander in and out of, bug hotels to explore, butterfly and moth sculpture to spot and fancy bird feeding stands to watch the wide variety of birds pecking away at.
+Along with the “dinosaur egg nest”, there are lots of things to see which the students and artists have created.
+There are little huts made from branches to wander in and out of, bug hotels to explore, butterfly and moth sculptures to spot and fancy bird-feeding stands to watch the wide variety of birds pecking away at.